SentoCrespo/iTunesMovies/README.md

 ### Frameworks used

   * [SDWebImage] -> Async images download + cache.
-  * [AFNetworking] -> Fetch movies, although I wrote another method to not depende on it.
+  * [AFNetworking] -> Fetch movies, although I wrote another method to not depend on it.
   * [Magical record] -> Core Data Wrapper
   * [GBVersionTracking] -> Not really using it but I think it's good to have some version control.
   * [Pure Layout] -> Autolayout wrapper